 - BigQuery offers an elastic warehouse model that scales automatically according to your data size and query complexity.

-Loading Data from Google Sheets to BigQuery
+Reasons to Migrate Data from Google Sheets to BigQuery

-Understanding the Methods to Connect Google Sheets to BigQuery
+Methods to Connect Google Sheets to BigQuery

 Now that we have built some background information on the spreadsheets and why it is important to incorporate BigQuery into your data architecture, next we will look at how to move data from Google Sheets to BigQuery.
 Here, it is assumed that you already have a GCP, account.
 If you don’t already have one, you can set it up here.
 Google offers new users $300 free credits for a year.
 You can always use these free credits to get a feel of GCP and access BigQuery.